Women's FIH Hockey World Cup

 The Women's FIH Hockey World Cup is the field hockey World Cup competition for women, whose format for qualification and the final tournament is similar to the men's.
 It has been held since 1974.
 The tournament has been organized by the International Hockey Federation (FIH) since they merged with the International Federation of Women's Hockey Associations (IFWHA) in 1982.
 Since 1986, it has been held regularly once every four years, in the same year as the men's competition, which is mid-cycle between Summer Olympic games.

-Of the fourteen tournaments held, only four teams have won the event.
+Of the sixteen tournaments held, only four teams have won the event.
 Netherlands is the most successful team, having won the title nine times.
-Argentina, Germany and Australia are joint second best teams, having each won the title twice.
-The Netherlands and Australia are the two champions able to defend their titles.
-At the end of the 2018 World Cup, fifteen nations had reached the semifinal of the tournament.
+Argentina has won three titles; Germany and Australia have won two titles each.
+The Netherlands, Australia and Germany are able to defend their titles.
+At the end of the 2026 World Cup, fifteen nations had reached the semifinal of the tournament.

 The size of the tournament has changed over time.
 The 1974 and 1978 World Cups featured 10 nations (smallest); the 1976 World Cup featured 11 nations; the 2002 World Cup featured 16 nations (largest), and the remaining seven World Cups have featured 12 nations.
-The World Cup was again expanded to 16 teams in 2018, and the FIH will evaluate the possibility of increasing it to 24 in 2022.
+The World Cup was again expanded to 16 teams in 2018.

 The 2022 tournament was held in Amstelveen and Terrassa from 1–17 July, with Netherlands winning a third consecutive title and a record ninth title after beating Argentina 3–1 in the final.